davidrjenni/lsif-php/README.md

 ## Requirements

-`lsif-php` needs the `composer.json` file of the project to index present in the current directory.
+`lsif-php` needs the `composer.json` and `composer.lock` file of the project to index present in the current directory.
 It uses the [`autoload`](https://getcomposer.org/doc/04-schema.md#autoload) and [`autoload-dev`](https://getcomposer.org/doc/04-schema.md#autoload-dev) properties to determine which directories to scan.